 Want to photograph the Moon, but you don't know what settings to use?
-The Looney 11 rule is a great way to estimate the right exposure without fancy tools like a light meter.
+The Looney 11 rule is a great way to estimate the right exposure without fancy tools like a light meter, but not a definite rule.
 So, let's take a look at the Looney 11 rule!

 Have you ever wondered why taking pictures of the Moon isn't as simple as you expected it to be?
 Well, there is a reason for that.
 It's bright and it moves!
 Ok, it isn’t that simple, but the Moon is a moving object reflecting light from the sun – therefore, there are quite complex lighting conditions that should be considered before attempting to photograph it.
 Regular shots of the Moon will certainly show up this motion, blurriness and as such, they can even look out of focus.

 The Moon is intriguing and poetic and it has been a constant subject for photographers.
 Take a look at one of the most influential photographs of all time taken by Edward Steichen.
 Even when extremely small, the Moon definitely dominates the scene.